Dismal Swamp gateway

 Watch for

 Do not treat broad corridor utility cues as live status.
 Confirm official details before using any campground, park, or access record to shape the day.
+Elizabeth City should help the plan, not complicate it.

 Practical route utility nearby